jamesyoung-aus/awesome-open-source/README.md

 - 🌱 I’m currently learning ...

-Plugin development for CapacitorJS, native code development for Android and iOS, and the internals of JavaScript frameworks.
+Plugin development for CapacitorJS.
+Learning more about Go, which I really like.
+A little Rust.

 - 💞️ I’m looking to collaborate on ...